Kesha Loses Appeal To Break Deals With Dr. Luke

 The appeal Kesha lost this week was in response to a New York suit filed by Dr. Luke in October 2016, accusing her of defamation and breach of contract; he asserted that her rape and abuse allegations were rooted in bitter contract renegotiations.

-In Tuesday's decision, the court ruled that Kesha's appeal was "palpably insufficient and devoid of merit," and that her counterclaims were in part "speculative, contradicted by her own allegations that she had continued performing under the agreements."
+In Tuesday's decision, the court ruled that Kesha's appeal was "palpably insufficient and devoid of merit" and that her counterclaims were in part "speculative, contradicted by her own allegations that she had continued performing under the agreements."

 Dr. Luke first signed the singer in 2005, when she was 18 years old.